dan-tee/dan-t.de/README.md

 dan-t.de
 ========

 This is my private home page.
 I created it as a project to learn Rails.
+This is not the best way to create a simple homen page.
+Use a [CMS](http://de.wikipedia.org/wiki/Content-Management-System) for that.

 If you are a Rails beginner, feel free to copy any features you like.
 I tried to stick to Rails best practices, so take this as an example of how things can be done in Rails.